tplooker/rwot9-prague/draft-documents/encrypted-data-vaults.md

 [Hyperledger Aries](https://github.com/hyperledger/aries-rfcs) is a project chartered to develop infrastructure components for agents.
-At present Aries features a wallet that can securely store abitrary data, however the data is encrypted to a single user that has full access to the wallet.
+At present Aries features a wallet that can securely store arbitrary data, however the data is encrypted to a single user that has full access to the wallet.

 ## Core Use Cases